 SJS usually begins with fever, sore throat, and fatigue, which can be initially misdiagnosed.
 Ulcers and other lesions begin to appear in the mucous membranes, almost always in the mouth and lips but also in the genital and anal regions.
 Those in the mouth are usually extremely painful and reduce the patient’s ability to eat or drink.

-SJS is most often caused by of medication.
-The leading cause appears to be use of antibiotics and sulfa drugs.
-Although SJS can be caused by viral infections.
+SJS is most often caused by misuse of medication.
+Although SJS can be caused by viral infections, the leading cause appears to be use of antibiotics and sulfa drugs.

 Drugs commonly associated with Stevens-Johnson syndrome include:

 - Anti-gout medications, such as allopurinol

 - Sulfonamides and penicillins, which are used to treat infections

 - Anticonvulsants, which are used to treat seizures